kluchey/OMG/pages/Study Guide.md

 		- Memory Palace Technique
 			- Humans evolved to remember locations to hunt, gather, and seek safety; text and algebra are not immediately connected to locations but these connections can be made!
 				- Algebra is related to graphing & geometry.
 Graphing and geometry both describe physical movements or measurements which can be repeated with your hands, feet, or with objects in space.
 You can do better at remembering and understanding algebra by using ==[[spacial reasoning]]==.
-				- A sillier but very legitimate method to remember a lot of information and quickly is to place that information around locations you visit often, such as your house or your room. #eg On your chair is $y=mx+b$ and the back is the y-axis while the seat is the x-axis. $b$ is where your head hits the back and when you sit in the chair you slouch on an angle $m$ where you can measure the change in your height $\Delta y$ per change in your seat $\Delta x$, so your slouch is $m=\frac{\Delta y}{\Delta x}$.
-Can you picture that?
+				- A sillier but very legitimate method to remember a lot of information and quickly is to place that information around locations you visit often, such as your house or your room.
+					- #eg On your chair is $y=mx+b$ and the back is the y-axis while the seat is the x-axis.
+					- $b$ is where your head hits the back and when you sit in the chair.
+					- You slouch on an angle $m$ where you can measure the change in your height $\Delta y$ per change in your seat $\Delta x$, so your slouch is $m=\frac{\Delta y}{\Delta x}$.
+Can you picture that more easily than the formulas alone?
 	- ## Examples
 		- After school routine:
 			- At a